-How do we respond when students experience difficult in learning?
+- How do we respond when students experience difficulty in learning?

-Develop themselves as a learner, clearly knowing what they have mastered, what learning still needs to occur, and how to advocate for support, instruction and services.
+- Students - Develop themselves as a learner, clearly knowing what they have mastered, what learning still needs to occur, and how to advocate for support, instruction, and services.

 Classroom Teacher Created Assessment

 Teacher created assessment used in individual classrooms to measure student progress and inform your child's teacher on the effectiveness of instruction.

 Content area or grade level team created assessment used in all classrooms across a grade level or content area to measure student progress and inform the teacher and the team on the effectiveness of instruction for your child.